Police Body Cameras Will Do More Than Just Record You | Fast Company | The Future Of Business

 Police Body Cameras Will Do More Than Just Record You

-Upgrades like face matching, live streams, and a “WhatsApp for cops”–part of an industry push–raise questions about the use of video.
+Upgrades like face matching, live streams, and AI–part of an industry push–raise questions about the use of police video.

 It was a cool autumn evening in Paris in 2015, and a number of executives from the police supplier Taser International were enjoying dinner at a cafe when the shooting began.
 They took cover, and in the havoc, soon learned that some 150 yards away, armed men were laying siege to the Bataclan concert hall—part of a series of attacks that would turn out to be the deadliest in France since World War II.

-“They got caught in the middle of everything,” says Taser’s co-founder and CEO, Rick Smith, who was in the outskirts of the city at the time and stayed up until the early hours to make sure his employees were safe.
+“They got caught in the middle of everything,” says Taser’s cofounder and CEO, Rick Smith, who was in the outskirts of the city at the time and stayed up until the early hours to make sure his employees were safe.
 “It was pretty scary.”
 By the time it was over, the citywide siege had claimed the lives of at least 130 people.

 The effects of the attack were tangible the following week at Milipol, a police trade show held biennially outside the city.
 Smith had come to Milipol to display his company’s line of electroshock weapons and body cameras, but talk of the attacks with his European customers fueled curious questions about future products.
 When will officers be able to stream video from their body cameras back to base as a crisis is unfolding, like a police-only version of Facebook Live?
 And could that footage be automatically analyzed for anomalies, behaviors, and faces–sort of like RoboCop?